Car costs: Tolls

 A toll road, also known as a turnpike or tollway, is a public or private roadway for which a fee (or toll) is assessed for passage.
 Normally this applies to motorways, bridges and tunnels but it might also apply, like in some cities such as London or Stockholm, to gain access to the city-centre.
 This cost might be predictable if the user passes the tolled roadway, a defined number of times per month.

 Fines

 A traffic fine or traffic ticket is a notice issued by a law enforcement official to a motorist accusing violation of traffic laws.
 Traffic tickets generally come in two forms, citing a moving violation, such as exceeding the speed limit, or a non-moving violation, such as a parking violation.
 These tickets almost always imply the payment of a certain quantity of money.

 Car washes

 The cost of car wash varies according to the frequency users clean their car, and with the price of each cleaning.
+In many countries in Europe, cleaning a car in a driveway may be Illegal.